debodam/debodam/README.md

 Beyond my career goals, I love connecting with people and building vibrant communities.
 My time at Schulich has been incredibly rewarding, allowing me to meet like-minded individuals and create lasting memories.
 Inspired by those who have guided me, I aim to inspire and support the next generation of engineers.

-Feel free to reach out and connect—I’d love to hear from you! 😊

 ## Tech Stack 🔧

 - **Java** ☕